kohleth/monash_phd_research_proposal/README.md

 # Monash PhD Research Proposal

-# Imputation for Forecasting with Censored Data
+# Censored Time Series Forecasting using State-Space Models

 Most time series forecasting methods assume the observed data is uncensored.
 However, censored data can arise in many real life processes.
 For example, a business might wish to forecast the sales of a certain (physical) product using the sales history.
 However, if the product was out of stock for period of time, the sales history would have been capped (censored).
 In this example, proceeding with the usual forecasting method will likely lead to an under-prediction of the true future sales.

-Most existing literature on the topic concerns fitting the time series model while accounting for data censorship.
-As we will explain below, we think imputation only approach is under-researched and under-valued.
+This calls for method to model the time series which account for data censorship.

 ## Current state of research

 #### Park et. al. (2007)
 Park et. al. (2007) proposed an iterative scheme.
 First, the time series data is assumed to follow a multivariate gaussian distribution.
 Therefore, the censored portion of the time series could be imputed using the appropriate conditional distribution.
 Next, the parameters of the distribution are re-estimated.
 This process is repeated until convergence is reached.